 Colby Jack cheese

-As shown above, several items need some form of preparation before combining and cooking.
+Note above that several items need some form of preparation (cooking, chopping, draining, etc) before combining and cooking.

 - Saute onions, celery and red bell pepper in a large stock pot until tender (onions translucent).